charlesvestal/move-everything-virus/README.md

 The loader accepts any `.mid` or `.bin` file in the `roms/` directory.
 It auto-detects the model (A/B/C) from the firmware version string inside the ROM.
 Place both the OS file and preset file together — they will be combined automatically.
 If you have multiple ROMs, you can switch between them in the Settings menu.

 Virus B/C ROMs are not supported on Move.
 The Virus B/C DSP models require more processing power than the Move's Cortex-A72 can provide in real time.

+The Schwung version of this emulator does not support additional presets - enjoy the ROM's built-in banks!

 ## Architecture